smartcontractkit/documentation/docs/Using Price Feeds/reference-contracts.md

 Feeds do though evolve over time and we regularly monitor their market fundamentals and will proactively communicate any upcoming changes or issues we identify with a feed, these categories are designed to act as a mechanism in order to assist in accomplishing that task.

-Feeds sit within two broad categories:
+Feeds sit within three broad categories:
-🟢 Data feeds standard feeds
-🟡 Data feeds contain custom feeds or feeds under probation.
+🟢 Verified
+🟡 Custom and Monitored
+🔴 Specialised

 For more information on these categories.